 “He has a ‘spirit of boldness,’” said Jennifer.
 “He inspires others and offers hope, and he tries to find a blessing in everything.”

 One way Brryan has spread his message is through Hope Is Vital, a non-profit AIDS awareness group he founded when he was 18 years old.
 In 2009, he was awarded $10,000 for Hope Is Vital, as well as $10,000 for his college tuition by winning a TeenNick HALO Award for his charity efforts.

 His story was published in the PEOPLE Magazine special series, “Heroes Among Us,” in September 2010.
 He was featured in an ABC News special with Diane Sawyer, “Hope for the Future,” that December in honor of World AIDS Day.
 On the same day, he addressed nearly 150 people at an SCC-sponsored World AIDS Day event about his incredible story.
 In April 2011, Jackson was featured in the Japanese Fuji TV program, Amazing Stories.

 Brryan doesn’t take his life for granted.
-In addition to college and running his non-profit, he volunteers at Camp Kindle, a summer camp program for kids who are HIV positive, and has lobbied for AIDS awareness in Congress.
+In addition to college and running his non-profit, he volunteered his time at Camp Kindle, a summer camp program for kids who are HIV positive, and has lobbied for AIDS awareness in Congress.

-At SCC, he is involved in Student Senate and was selected as the MCCA (Missouri Community College Association) Student Government Association representative to the board in 2012.
-While he has yet to pin down his four-year major, he’s studying communications and sociology at SCC and will include a minor in political science as he works on his bachelor’s degree.
+He was involved in Student Senate and was selected as the MCCA (Missouri Community College Association) Student Government Association representative to the board in 2012.